Gravitational collapse with equation of state: Collapse with a linear equation of state

-At the initial epoch $v=1$, we get $\rho_{,r}=0$ at the center $r=0$.
+At the initial epoch $t=t_{i},v=1$, we get $\rho_{,r}=0$ at the center $r=0$ when $f'(0)=0$.
 The radial coordinate $r$ has the range $0 \leq r \leq r_{b}$ which defines the interior of the compact collapsing object, and wherein the density profile is smooth and monotone decreasing away from the center of the cloud as one moves towards the boundary of the cloud.
+The above discussion give rise to the following theorem. \\ Theorem 2: Consider the equation of state $p = k \rho$, the mass profile $F(t, r) = r^3 M(r, v)$ and the density profile as in equation (\ref{Dsm13}).
+Now, if $r v '(t, r) = v(t, r) g(v(t, r))$ is introduced as an additional equation in the set of field equations then the initial data of mass function, and thereof density is non-singular at the initial epoch $t = t_{i}$. \\ Proof: The mass and density profiles, and their derivatives at $t = t_{i}$ take the forms as follows:

+The regularity conditions as explained earlier at the initial epoch demand $f(r)$ to be a non-decreasing function such that $[3 f(r) + r f'(r)] \geq 0 $, and $[4 f'(r) + r f''(r) ] \leq 0$ and further at ($t=t_{i}, r=0)$, we need $f(0)= $ a finite positive number, $f'(0)=0$ and $f''(0)= $ a negative number.
+Thus, the Einstein field equations will have a class of solutions having non-singular initial data of mass and density profiles, formed due to the legitimate choice of function $f(x)$ satisfying aforementioned conditions.$\diamond$

+The above conditions satisfy for the class of functions such as $f(x) = 1 - x^2/2$, etc. Herein for simplicity, we have chosen $f(0)= 1$, $f '(0)=0$ and $f ''(0)= -1 $.
+From equation (\ref{SoD15}), we can write

+Here $M_{1}(v)=0$ is in accordance with the requirement that the energy density has no cusps at the center and that its first derivative vanishes at the center.

-\subsection{Dynamics of collapse and the BH/NS phases}
+\section{Dynamics of collapse and the BH/NS phases}

 Based on the above, we would now like to determine the final states for such a perfect fluid collapsing cloud in terms of the black holes and naked singularities.
 As we shall point out, the key factor that determines this final outcome is the geometry of the trapped surfaces.
 If the trapped surfaces developed early enough in collapse, well before the formation of the singularity, then a black hole is the collapse final state.
 On the other hand, when the trapped surface formation is delayed as the collapse evolves, due to the internal dynamics of the collapsing cloud, in that case the singularity is no longer fully covered by an event horizon, and we can have light rays and material particles escaping away from an arbitrary vicinity of the same, thus giving rise to a naked singularity.